-TTM has prepared a technical note containing commentary regarding Build to Rent car parking and the anticipated characteristics for the proposed development.
+Colliers has prepared a technical note containing commentary regarding Build to Rent car parking and the anticipated characteristics for the proposed development.

-This was prepared as part of the pre-lodgement process and is included as Appendix C. A pre-lodgement meeting was held on Monday 8 July 2024, in which one item identified related to the proposed car parking rate.
+This was prepared as part of the pre-lodgement process and is included as Appendix C. A pre-lodgement meeting was held on Monday 8 July 2024, with one (1) of the identified items relating to the proposed car parking rate.
 The following is an excerpt from the pre-lodgement meeting minutes: